MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/enable-instant-visibility-protection-and-governance-actions-for-your-apps.md

 [!INCLUDE [Banner for top of topics](includes/banner.md)]

-App connectors use the APIs of app providers to enable greater visibility and control by Microsoft Cloud App Security over the apps you connect to.
+App connectors use the APIs of app providers to enable greater visibility and control by Microsoft Defender for Cloud Apps over the apps you connect to.

-Microsoft Cloud App Security leverages the APIs provided by the cloud provider.
-All communication between Cloud App Security and connected apps is encrypted using HTTPS.
+Microsoft Defender for Cloud Apps leverages the APIs provided by the cloud provider.
+All communication between Defender for Cloud Apps and connected apps is encrypted using HTTPS.
 Each service has its own framework and API limitations such as throttling, API limits, dynamic time-shifting API windows, and others.
-Microsoft Cloud App Security worked with the services to optimize the usage of the APIs and to provide the best performance.
-Taking into account different limitations services impose on the APIs, the Cloud App Security engines use the allowed capacity.
+Microsoft Defender for Cloud Apps worked with the services to optimize the usage of the APIs and to provide the best performance.
+Taking into account different limitations services impose on the APIs, the Defender for Cloud Apps engines use the allowed capacity.
 Some operations, such as scanning all files in the tenant, require numerous APIs so they're spread over a longer period.
 Expect some policies to run for several hours or several days.

 ## Multi-instance support

-Cloud App Security supports multiple instances of the same connected app.
-For example, if you have more than one instance of Salesforce (one for sales, one for marketing) you can connect both to Cloud App Security.
+Defender for Cloud Apps supports multiple instances of the same connected app.
+For example, if you have more than one instance of Salesforce (one for sales, one for marketing) you can connect both to Defender for Cloud Apps.
 You can manage the different instances from the same console to create granular policies and deeper investigation.
 This support applies only to API connected apps, not to Cloud Discovered apps or Proxy connected apps.

 > [!NOTE]
 > Multi-instance is not supported for Office 365 and Azure.

 ## How it works

-Cloud App Security is deployed with system admin privileges to allow full access to all objects in your environment.
+Defender for Cloud Apps is deployed with system admin privileges to allow full access to all objects in your environment.

 The App Connector flow is as follows:

-1. Cloud App Security scans and saves authentication permissions.
+1. Defender for Cloud Apps scans and saves authentication permissions.

-1. Cloud App Security requests the user list.
+1. Defender for Cloud Apps requests the user list.
 The first time the request is done, it may take some time until the scan completes.
-After the user scan is over, Cloud App Security moves on to activities and files.
-As soon as the scan starts, some activities will be available in Cloud App Security.
+After the user scan is over, Defender for Cloud Apps moves on to activities and files.
+As soon as the scan starts, some activities will be available in Defender for Cloud Apps.
-1. After completion of the user request, Cloud App Security periodically scans users, groups, activities, and files.
+1. After completion of the user request, Defender for Cloud Apps periodically scans users, groups, activities, and files.
 All activities will be available after the first full scan.

 This connection may take some time depending on the size of the tenant, the number of users, and the size and number of files that need to be scanned.